SERVIR-Amazonia/suriname-training/change-detection-1/02_Datasets.md

 // .min(); .max(); .mean(); .median()
 ```

 Before running any sort of change detection analysis, it is useful to first visualize your input images to get a sense of the landscape, visually inspect where changes might occur, and identify any problems in the inputs.
-Here, we visualize both true-color and false-color NIR compoistes.
+Here, we visualize both true-color and false-color NIR composites.

 False-color composites draw other bands from multispectral sensors in the red, green, and blue channels in ways that are designed to illustrate contrast in imagery.
 Below, we produce a false-color composite using NIR in the red channel, green in the green channel, and blue in the blue channel.
 NIR false-color composites can help highlight vegetation and standing water because NIR is strongly absorbed by water and strongly reflected by plants.

 Following the format in the code block below, first create a variable `visParamNIR` and `visParamtrue` to hold the display parameters, selecting the correct bands and defining the `min` and `max` values.
-After adding the composites to the amp, click and drag the opacity slider on the image layers back and forth to view the changes between your two images.
+After adding the composites to the map, click and drag the opacity slider on the image layers back and forth to view the changes between your two images.

 ``` javascript
 //--------------------------------------------------------------